Rate this page:

 This page shows you how to configure OAuth 2.0 (3LO) (also known as "three-legged OAuth" or "authorization code grants") apps.
-Note, you cannot use OAuth 2.0 (3LO) with Forge or Connect apps.
-OAuth 2.0 (3LO) is used to allow external applications and services to access Atlassian product APIs on a user's behalf.
+OAuth 2.0 (3LO) allows external applications and services to access Atlassian product APIs on a user's behalf.
+OAuth 2.0 (3LO) apps are created and managed in the developer console.

 OAuth 2.0 (3LO) involves three parties: